 |Coronary heart disease||£1,246,370||£48,712,984||£491,095,943|

 Source: Sport England commissioned data from British Heart Foundation Health Promotion Research Group for Primary Care Trusts (PCTs).
 This was reworked into estimates for Local Authorities (LAs) by Trends Business Research Ltd (TBR).
 Measure: Health costs of physical inactivity, split by disease type for 2009/10.

 For details, visit: Sport England: Data guidance .

 The Council's Talkback survey (in Calderdale) showed that 60% did 150 minutes (or more) walking, cycling or sports, per week.

 The 2015 Active People Survey (released December 2015) showed that:

 - 38% of adults (aged 16 and over) in Calderdale take part in sport for 1 x 30 minutes per week.
 However, 54% of people do none at all;

 - 21.6% of adults are members of a club, 16% receive tuition, 13.6% compete and 13.9% volunteer in sport;

 - 57% of adults are satisfied with sport provision in their local area (a drop from 67.4% in 2005/6).

-The following table shows adult (aged 16 and over) participation in sport (at least once a week) by year and gender, ethnicity, disability, age band and socio-economic class: one session per week (at least 4 sessions of at least moderate intensity for at least 30 minutes in the previous 28 days).
-The time Periods cover 2005/06 and 2014/15 (Source – Active People Survey):
+The below table shows adult (16 years+) taking part in sport at least once per week.
+This is by year (2005/6 and 2014/15) and gender, ethnicity, disability, age band and socio-economic class.
+One session per week (at least 4 sessions of at least moderate intensity for at least 30 minutes in the previous 28 days).
+(Source: Active People Survey):